LuisPastranaLemus/Foundations_of_Customer_Data_Analysis-Cleaning_and_Validation/README.md

-# 🧹 Data Cleaning Project - Sprint 1
+# 🧹Foundations of Customer Data Analysis: Cleaning and Validation - Sprint 1

 This notebook is part of the first part in a multi-stage data analytics project.
 The focus here is on **data quality assessment and preprocessing**, preparing raw customer data for further analysis.